HOME PAGE WHO WE ARE QTH INTERESTs RADIO DEVICEs ANTENNAs INSTRUMENTs

 Recently a digital color Videocamera Philips has been added.

-Picture at side.
-Field meter FPM 134 HIRSCHMANN.
 This instrument is useful not only for A.T.V. because the band IV begins at 425 Mhz and the band III at 137.
+Calibration is done once a year.

 We will never forget this contact.